-The golden city of Bath has been welcoming visitors for over 2,000 years.
-A designated UNESCO World Heritage Site and one of Britain’s Heritage Cities, Bath is home to some of the finest architectural sights in Europe, such as the Royal Crescent, the Circus and Pulteney Bridge.
-But Bath is not buried in the past!
-Festivals, theatre and vibrant street entertainment, bring life and excitement to this beautiful city.
+A designated UNESCO World Heritage Site and one of Britain’s Heritage Cities, Bath is home to some of the finest architectural sights in Europe, including the stunning Royal Crescent, the Circus and Pulteney Bridge – one of the most beautiful bridges in the world.

-Visit Bath Abbey, where the first King of England was crowned in AD973
+Don’t miss the beautiful Bath Abbey, where the first King of England was crowned in AD973.

 To make your trip to Bath easier, why not buy your travel passes and attraction tickets before you even leave home?
 If you’re short on time, why not explore Bath, Windsor and Stonehenge in one day with Golden Tours ?
 For more great offers, go to VisitBritain Shop.